Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Formalism of computational quantum field theory

 We now specialize to fermionic field theory in $1+1$ spacetime dimensions.
 In this case one may choose the following representation of the Clifford algebra,

 which leads to the free Hamiltonian

-In the following, we take $x$ to denote the spatial coordinate and $t$ the temporal coordinate in the laboratory frame.
-The first quantized version of this theory -- or the one-particle theory -- has, of course, various well-known issues.
-However, we presented it here because the Hamiltonian in equation (\ref{eq:Ham}) will reappear when we reformulate the second quantized theory below.
+From now on, $x$ will denote solely the spatial coordinate and $t$ the temporal coordinate in the laboratory frame.
+The first-quantized version of this theory -- or the one-particle theory -- has, of course, various well-known issues.
+However, we presented it here because the Hamiltonian in equation (\ref{eq:Ham}) will reappear when we reformulate the second-quantized theory below.